Understanding the Role of Textual Prompts in LLM for Time Series Forecasting: an Adapter View: Appendix

-\subsection{Mean and STD for Few-shot Learning}
+\subsubsection{Mean and STD for Few-shot Learning}

-Table \ref{tab:std_results} lists both mean and STD for GPT2(6), DLinear and PatchTST with 3 runs on 5\% ETTh2 and ETTm2.
-The results show a small variance in performance of GPT2(6) that represents the stability of GPT2(6).
+Table \ref{tab:std_results} lists both mean and STD for GPT2(6)-adapter on ETTh1 96 and 192.
+The results show a small variance in performance of GPT2(6)-adapter that represents the stability of GPT2(6)-adapter.